oasisAmal/Zabehaty-native-APIs/documents/DYNAMIC_CATEGORIES_MODULE.md

 - Filter by `category_id` early in the query
 - **MenuItemsSectionBuilder** uses optimized database-level grouping with `MIN(id)` and `GROUP BY` for efficient menu item grouping
 - Avoid loading all items into memory; use selective queries with `whereIn` when possible
+- **ProductSectionBuilder and ShopSectionBuilder** filter out null items before applying pagination to ensure the correct number of valid items are returned, preventing scenarios where fewer items than requested are returned due to null relationships

 ### 3. Error Handling